 - Cognitive and Clinical Assessment Test Data for Clinical Trials:

 NCT collects, processes, translates, analyzes and stores cognitive and clinical test data from clinical trials for their Study Sponsors.
 This test data may be captured on paper or electronically and it may include personal information from the subject or site raters.
 NCT works with the Study Sponsor to ensure that the subjects and site raters understand what type of data is being collected and to clarify the purpose for collecting the data.
 NCT works with the Study Sponsor and site rater(s) to limit the collection of any personal data that is not relevant to the study.
 In these types of studies, only the Study Sponsor will have the ability to contact an individual directly in order to allow them to opt out of any disclosures of personal data that are not previously authorized.

 The electronic data captured for studies may include audio or video recordings of the cognitive test assessments.
-Video recordings are used to provide feedback to the site rater on their performance of testing and to correct errors in the data that is collected.
-Video recordings are never used to identify a subject.
-NCT ensures that the site staff are trained to take all measures possible to conceal the identity of the subject during these recordings.
-Other biometric data may be captured in order to ensure the integrity of data collected in clinical studies, however NCT has implemented measures to eliminate all access to this data in its original state in order never to compromise an individual’s personal information.
+Audio and video recordings are used to provide feedback to the site rater on their performance of testing and to correct errors in the data that is collected.
+Otherbiometric data may be captured in order to ensure the integrity of data collected in clinical studies, however NCT has implemented measures to eliminate all access to this data in its original state in order never to compromise an individual’s personal information.

 In some cases NCT may collect the data for a research study on their own (e.g. under a research grant).
 In these cases NCT will work with an Investigational Review Board (IRB) or Ethics Committee (EC) to ensure that subjects and raters understand what type of data is collected and to clarify the purpose for collecting the data.
 In these types of studies, NCT will limit the collection of any personal data for individuals participating in the study that is not relevant to the study.